dotnet/docs-maui/docs/fundamentals/window.md

 `Window` defines the following properties:

-- `Title`, of type `string`, which represents the title of the window.
+- `Title`, of type `string`, represents the title of the window.
-- `Page`, of type `Page`,  .
+- `Page`, of type `Page`, indicates the page being displayed by the window.
 This property is the content property of the `Window` class, and therefore does not need to be explicitly set.
+- `FlowDirection`, of type `FlowDirection`, defines the direction in which the UI element of the window are laid out.
+- `Overlays`, of type `IReadOnlyCollection<IWindowOverlay>`, represents the collection window overlays.

-These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.
+These properties, with the exception of the `Overlays` property, are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

 <!-- Todo: Is/will Title be shown on desktop platforms? -->